mahmoudmyusuf/TOKYO-OLYMPICS/Documentation/Steps Documentation.md

 ## **Steps**

-The data consists of 4 Tables of data and 1 table as a data dictionary
+> The data consists of 1 Tables of Medals data "Tokyo Olympic Data.xlsx"

-**Downtime factors Sheet**
+> Downloaded Countries names and Regions from internet "Country-region-table.xlsx"

+**Tokyo Olympic Data.xlsx**
+> **Medals Data**
+> * Primary Work, Open Load, Remove unnecessary Rows, and Promte the header
-> * Loaded sheet and selected Downtime factors Sheet
+> * Trimmed Text and Change data Type
+> * Keeps Only required Columns "Team/NOC", "Gold", "Silver", "Bronze"
-> * Promoted header and changed Type
+> * Created new columns for Winners depending on Medals Type they won
+> * Created new Column for Medals Combinations
+> * Unpivot Gold, Silver, and Bronze Columns to Make them good for filtering
+> * Remove Data when number of Medals is Zero
 > * Confirmed by data view NO Errors and NO Empty data

-**Line productivity Sheet**

-> * Loaded sheet and selected Downtime factors Sheet
-> * Promoted header and changed Type
+>
+> **Medals Ranking**
+> * This is a copy of Medals Data Table but using Columns Removed before in this new Table
+> * Keep Columns "Rank", "Team/NOC", "Total", "Rank by Total"
+> * Renamed Rank to be Rank by Gold to remove missunderstanding,By search, I know Rank depend primarily on Gold, if equal check Silver, if equal Check Bronze
+> * Unpivot the Two Ranking Ways to be used as Slicer in Dashboard
 > * Confirmed by data view NO Errors and NO Empty data
-> * KEEP ONLY Required Columns
-> * Calculated Actual Period in minutes to:
->    * get this values and use it for further calculations
->    * No negative values confirm no errors in start and end times Entry

-**Line downtime Sheet**
+**Country-region-table.xlsx**

-> * Loaded sheet and selected Line factors Sheet
+> * Created this Excel Sheet by using Country-region-all sheet in temporary PowerBI file and
-> * Promoted header but found extra undesired row.
-> * removed 1 top row first and Promoted header
-> * Confirmed by data view NO Errors and NO Empty data in Batch but all other data have empty values
-> * Empty values are due to each factor data is displayed in separate column
-> * Unpivot 12 factors in two column factor and Downtime in minutes
-> * Confirmed by data view NO Errors and NO Empty data in all remaining columns

-**Products Sheet**

-> * Loaded sheet and selected Products Sheet
+>     * Created table Visual by Team/NOC from Tokyo Olympic Data and Country & Region From this Sheet
+>     * Get a table with all Region except about 6 coutries.
+They are done manually using ChatGPT
-> * Promoted header and changed Type
+>     * Now All Data are Avaiable and put them in this File
+> *  Using the data in Maps and do Some Manual check for countries.
+>     * All of them is OK Except Great Britain.
+So,
+>     * created new Country Column To Keep original name but use United Kingdom name the Map can understand
 > *  Confirmed by data view NO Errors and NO Empty data

-> * To use Size in calculations, it is better to use it in single unit.
-  SO, we will change all into ml and keep necessary columns only
+**Ranking Tables**
+> * **Medal Type** Created Manual Table to Rank Gold - Silver - Bronze
+> *  **Medals Combination** Created Manual Table to Rank Gold combination - Silver combination - Bronze

 **ERD (Entity Relationship Diagram)**
 > ![](media/image2.png)